codemancers/rbkit/README.md

 Profiling data is sent asynchronously over pub_port.
 This method can be called early in a ruby application so that whenever profiling needs to be done, the client can attach itself to the inactive server, do the profiling and leave.
+Returns true if server was started successfully.

 |argument      | valid values | default value | description                                       |